quicwg/base-drafts/draft-ietf-quic-transport.md

 For smooth operation of the congestion controller, it is generally considered best to not let the sender go into quiescence if avoidable.
-To avoid blocking a sender, and to reasonably account for the possibiity of loss, a receiver should send a MAX_DATA or MAX_STREAM_DATA frame at least two roundtrips before it expects the sender to get blocked.
+To avoid blocking a sender, and to reasonably account for the possibiity of loss, a receiver should send a MAX_DATA or MAX_STREAM_DATA frame at least two round trips before it expects the sender to get blocked.

 A sender sends a single BLOCKED or STREAM_BLOCKED frame only once when it